CMSgov/bcda-static-site/src/_pages/v3/introducing-v3.md

 Version 3 offers more timely updates to patient, coverage, and adjudicated claims data.
 In addition, it:

 - Reduces the number of days between the time a claim is fully adjudicated and when it’s made available
+- Increases the frequency of updates to patient and coverage information from once per week to 6 times per week
-- Increases the frequency of adjudicated data from once per week to 4 or 5 times per week
+- Increases the frequency of updates to fully adjudicated Part D claims data from once per week to 4 5 times per week

 ### Easier claims tracking

 BCDA v3 makes it easier to track claims through the adjudication process.

-- Both adjudicated and partially adjudicated claims are now derived from the same source system
+- Both adjudicated and partially adjudicated claims are now sourced for a single source system, the IDR
-- Both types are represented by a single ExplanationOfBenefit FHIR resource
+- Both claims now use the same ExplanationOfBenefit FHIR resource

-Version 3 enables enhanced tracking by using the claim control number and identifying adjudication status with additional metadata.
+Version 3 enhances tracking by using the claim control number and a simple metadata tag to indicate the adjudication status of the claim.

 ### Enhanced filtering capabilities